rodrigovillaca/rxjs-observable-state/README.md

 A simple and effective rxjs state management solution.
 Can be used on any rxjs application, currently using it with angular/ionic.

+DEPRECATED: I originally did this as a simple state management solution implementing some patterns and as a typescript/rxjs study.
+Recently I came accross Akita, and I found that it have the same kind of simplicity of use, but with much more features, so I started using Akita for my apps and I am not mantaining this anymore.

+This can be a good source for studying Typescript generics and observable patterns, the code is not 100% done/clean but it's easier to understand the code than more complex libraries.

 - [rxjs-observable-state](#rxjs-observable-state)
   - [Install](#install)
   - [Simple Example](#simple-example)